The Nest

 Therefore, if any of the following three things are true for you, then you are not eligible:

-1. You already received the Disabled Homeowners’ Exemption (DHE).
-You are not eligible to receive both tax breaks concurrently.
+1. You already received the Disabled Homeowners’ Exemption (DHE), so you cannot receive both tax breaks concurrently.

 2. Or, you own the property through your Limited Liability Company (LLC) rather than yourself, and it has to be owned by you, the individual.